open-formulieren/open-forms/nlx/README.md

 Next, open `docker-compose.yml` and find the `postgres` service.
 Remove the `ports` configuration completely, as it will conflict with your local PostgreSQL instance.

 The included certificates are expired, at the time of writing.
-Please follow the docs in [`nlx-try-me/pki/README.md`](./nlx-try-me/pki/README.md) to re-generate the intermediate and host certificate.
+Please go to the `nlx-try-me` folder and follow the docs in [`nlx-try-me/pki/README.md`](./nlx-try-me/pki/README.md) to re-generate the intermediate and host certificate.
 Note that you need to install the `cfssl` tooling if you don't have it yet.

-Finally, we need to generate our own local certificates.
-This has been scripted as much as possible:
+Finally, go back to the `nlx` folder and generate your own local certificates.
+Follow the directions presented by the script:

 ```bash
 ./obtain-certs.sh